umersaleem50/umersaleem50/README.md

 <h3>Umar Saleem—@umersaleem50</h3>
 <p>I'm Umar—a frontend developer specializing in ReactJS and NextJS.
 I've always been passionate about programming and helping others.
-Currently, I'm open to contributing to open-source projects.</p>
+I am currently open to contributing to open-source projects.</p>

 My tech stack:
 --